-This multi-accredited BA (Hons) Accounting and Finance degree offers you the chance to develop and practise your technical knowledge, skills and expertise, while gaining professional recognition from the world’s leading accountancy bodies.
+With consistently high student satisfaction in the National Student Survey, this multi-accredited degree oﬀers you the chance to develop and practise your technical knowledge, skills and expertise, while gaining professional recognition from the world’s leading accountancy bodies.
 You will gain a solid grounding in the core elements of accounting and finance, ensuring you are well prepared for a variety of accountancy careers.
 Topics covered include financial reporting, management accounting, corporate finance, taxation, audit, and computerised accounting systems.

-The Association of Chartered Certified Accountants (ACCA) has fully accredited this Accounting degree, so you will gain maximum exemptions from a professional qualification when you graduate.
-We are also a recognised Institute of Chartered Accountants in England and Wales (ICAEW) ‘Partner in Learning’ and, depending on your module choices, you can gain exemptions from ICAEW, with further exemptions offered towards Chartered Institute of Management Accountants (CIMA) examinations.
+The Association of Chartered Certified Accountants (ACCA) has fully accredited this Accounting degree, so you can gain up to the maximum exemptions from a professional qualification when you graduate.
+We are a recognised Institute of Chartered Accountants in England and Wales (ICAEW) 'Partner in Learning' and, depending on your module choices, you can gain exemptions from ICAEW, with further exemptions offered towards the Chartered Institute of Management Accountants (CIMA) and Chartered Institute of Public Finance Accountants (CIPFA) examinations.

-Your first year includes financial accounting, management accounting, an introduction to finance, quantitative techniques for accounting, the business environment, and business and corporate law.
+Your first year includes financial accounting, management accounting, an introduction to finance, statistical techniques and data analysis, the business environment, and business and corporate law.

 Year two studies include financial reporting, performance measurement and control, audit and assurance, corporate finance, taxation and a specialist employability module where you can also gain the Sage Accounting qualification.

 The final year explores advanced aspects of accounting and has specialist optional modules, including forensic accounting, Islamic finance, and the theory and practice of securities trading, where you can use our simulation trading room on campus.